lorint/brick/README.md

 wish by going into the Brick initializer file and uncommenting this entry:

 ```
-# ::Brick.api_root = '/api/v1/' # Path from which to serve out API resources when the RSwag gem is present
+# ::Brick.api_roots = ['/api/v1/'] # Paths from which to serve out API resources when the RSwag gem is present
 ```

 With all of this in place, when you run `bin/rails s` then right before the message about the rack